-A descriptive summary of the context and implementation of ReSPECT at each site will be produced from field notes and documents collected in WP1 and from data collected in meetings between site representatives, ReSPECT national working group members and the research team.
+A descriptive summary of the context and implementation of ReSPECT at each site will be produced from field notes and documents collected in WP1, interviews with ReSPECT implementation leads and from data collected in meetings between site representatives, ReSPECT national working group members and the research team.
 The descriptions will include site demographics, relevant local or national contextual features or events impacting on implementation and the implementation processes used at the site.
 If the data allows we will also produce a descriptive summary of common experiences and key learning points across all sites.